AnggaR96s/Reforestation/README.md

-## I was shocked when I was diagnosed as colorblind...
-It came out of the purple.
+## What do birds give out on Halloween?
+Tweets.